ZachWatkins/pdf-data-js/README.md

 1. Collect Data
 2. Create Template
-3. Format Data for Template
+3. Transform Data for Template
-4. Combine Data and Template into PDF
+4. Apply Data to Template in PDF format

 Details to consider when managing complexity and change: